Webster Bank Saves Time and Improves Visibility in SOX Program

 Additionally, Workiva enabled Webster Bank to realize greater efficiency in their external auditor reliance approach.

 “Previously we had to use file share tools to get our work papers to our external auditor.
-We've actually been able to grant our external auditor access to Workiva, so they can review our testing progress through reports.
+We've actually been able to grant our external auditor access to the Workiva platform, so they can review our testing progress through reports.
 Once the work papers are marked as fully reviewed and in the completed phase, it's automatically available to them for review.”

 Growing across teams with Workiva

-When it comes to Workiva, Katherine is thinking beyond her immediate team.
-Knowing that the bank’s SEC reporting team also uses Workiva for their filing process, Katherine could borrow critical information from that team to improve her team’s compliance work.
+When it comes to the benefits of using the Workiva platform, Katherine thinks beyond her immediate team.
+The bank’s SEC reporting team also uses the Workiva platform for their filing process, which means Katherine could borrow critical information from their reports to improve her team’s compliance work.

 “We're looking into linking the data that the SEC team uses for preparation of the 10-Q and the 10-K into our risk assessment template to create a more automated quarterly risk assessment review,” she said.

-Those in the banking industry know full well the importance of investing now to reap dividends tomorrow, and that’s exactly what the team at Webster Bank is pursuing with Workiva.
+Those in the banking industry know full well the importance of investing now to reap dividends tomorrow.
+That’s exactly what the team at Webster Bank is pursuing with Workiva.